gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 }
 ```

-If you have experience of web application development, you can understand what this code is doing.
+If you have experience in web application development, you can understand what this code is doing.
 In Scala, we can write constructor statements in the class definition directory, so DSL such as above example makes easy.

 In GitBucket, you have to put this controllers into `src/main/scala/gitbucket/core/controller/MyController.scala`.